All Episodes

 When we go to the phones, the show is yours.

-Interesting email from a rush website subscriber, Phil Toll of Reston Virginia, Sir Rush.
+Interesting email from a Rush website subscriber, Phil Toll of Reston, Virginia, Sear Rush.

-If you try to contact USA today to complain about their story about the NSA, you can't uh unless you surrender personal information.
+If you try to contact USA Today to complain about their story about the NSA, you can't unless you surrender personal information.

 Maybe this is the way they keep their critics at bay, collect their personal information and use it to their detriment.

-Any case, the irony is stunning if not pathetic.
+In any case, the irony is stunning, if not pathetic.

-You have to turn over personal information to complain to USA Today, New York Sun today.
+You have to turn over personal information and complain to USA Today, New York Sun today.

 A very, very fascinating editorial.

-Spokeswoman for the Democratic National Committee, Stacy Paxton said it's another example of the Bush administration misleading the American people.
+Spokeswoman for the Democratic National Committee, Stacey Paxton, said this, another example of the Bush administration misleading the American people.

 Senator Kennedy called the program abusive and said today's shocking disclosures make it more important than ever for the Republican Congress to end its complicity in the White House cover-up of its massive domestic surveillance program.